-Simpson’s Index of Diversity of insect pests and natural enemies inhabiting the chickpea, Cicer arietinum (Linnaeus)agroecosystem in the Kanpur region of Uttar Pradesh (India)
+Simpson’s Index of Diversity of insect pests and natural enemies inhabiting the chickpea, Cicer arietinum (Linnaeus) agro-ecosystem in the Kanpur region of Uttar Pradesh (India)

 ABSTRACT

 An experiment was conducted at the Students’ Instructional Farm (SIF) of Chandra Shekhar Azad University of Agriculture and Technology, Kanpur, Uttar Pradesh, India during 2023-24 and 2024-25.
 In the Kanpur region of Uttar Pradesh, India, seven species of insect pests and natural enemies were recorded from the chickpea agroecosystem.
 Among these two species from Lepidoptera, two species from Hymenoptera, one species from Hemiptera, Odonata, and Dictyoptera.
 Based on economic importance, three species were insect pests, three species were predators and one species was of parasitoid.
-Among the seven species, Helicoverpa armigera andAgrotis ipsilon occurred regularly and gram pod borer was designated as a major pest while, gram cut worm infested with very low population density and considered as minor insect pest of chickpea.
+Among the seven species, Helicoverpa armigera andAgrotis ipsilon occurred regularly and gram pod borer was designated as a major pest, while gram cut worm infested with very low population density and considered as minor insect pest of chickpea.
 One species of insect pest i.e. Cowpea aphid, Aphis craccivora occurred occasionally and was designated as minor pest.
 All four species of natural enemies i.e. Dragonfly, Common yellow wasp, Ichneumonid wasp, and Praying mantis occurred occasionally and their status was minor.The relative abundance during both the years i.e. 2023-24 and 2024-25, maximum relative abundance was observed for Aphis craccivora followed by H. armigera, Crocothemis servilia, Vespa orientalis, Agrotis ipsilon, Mantis religiosa and Campoletis chloridae.
-The Simpson’s Index during the years 2023-24 and 2024-25 were 0.47 and 0.51, respectively.
-The Simpson’s Index of Diversity during the years 2023-24 and 2024-25 was 0.53 and 0.49, respectively.
+The Simpson’s Index during the years 2023-24 and 2024-25 were 0.47 and 0.51 respectively.
+The Simpson’s Index of Diversity during the years 2023-24 and 2024-25 was 0.53 and 0.49 respectively.

-Keywords: Natural enemies; Agroecosystem; Parasitoid;Predators; Sipson’s Index; Simpson’s Index of Diversity
+Keywords: Natural enemies; Agroecosystem, Parasitoid, Predators, Sipson’s Index, Simpson’s Index of Diversity.

-1.INTRODUCTION
+INTRODUCTION

 Chickpea, Cicer arietinum (Linnaeus), is one of India's most widely produced pulse crop, accounting for 40% of the country’s total pulse production.
 Globally, chickpea is cultivated on 15 million hectares, producing over 18.1 million tonnes during 2022-23.
 India is the largest producer of chickpeas in the world with 13.75 million tonnes from an acreage of 10.91 million hectares, with a productivity of 10.12 quintals per hectare.
 Though India is the largest producer, it stands at 8th position in productivity with 1012 kg per hectare.
 Chickpea contribute nearly 50% of India’s pulse production.
 The major producing states are Maharashtra (2.631 million hectares), Madhya Pradesh (2.346 million hectares), Rajasthan (1.938 million hectares), Uttar Pradesh (0.682 million hectares), Karnataka (0.962 million hectares) and Gujrat (0.631 million hectares).
 In Uttar Pradesh chickpea is grown in an area of 0.62 million hectares with production of 0.77 million tonnes and productivity of 1250 kg/ha in 2023-24.
 Maharashtra is the country's single largest producer, accounting for over 23.82 percent of total production while Madhya Pradesh, Rajasthan, and Uttar Pradesh contribute about 22.05 percent, 19.28 percent, and 5.59 percent, respectively.
-According to the government’s 3rd advance estimates, all India chickpea production in 2023-24 is 115.76 lakh tonnes(Anonymous 2023-24).
+According to the government’s 3rd advance estimates, all India chickpea production in 2023-24 is 115.76 lakh tonnes.
+(Anonymous 2023-24).

 It is a rich source of nutritional values in the diet of Indian people because of containing 21.5 per cent protein, 64.5 per cent carbohydrates and 4.5 per cent fat which is comparatively deficient in the cereals and oilseeds.
-Its green leaves and pods are used as green vegetables and germinated grains for breakfast and other delicious dishes by the people in their daily meals (Parmar et al., 2015).
+It’s green leaves and pods are used as green vegetables and germinated grains for breakfast and other delicious dishes by the people in their daily meals (Parmar et al., 2015).